rchriste/OnPurpose/README.md

 ## Reflection & Rewards

-## Trying OnPurpose
+## Trying On Purpose

-_OnPurpose_ is currently at the very early stages.
+_On Purpose_ is currently at the very early stages.
 I am currently developing it by using it myself and quickly running into issues and then working to add features to address these issues.
 If you want to try it now you will need to compile it.
 As of right now On Purpose should work on both Windows and Linux, however Windows is my lead platform (because I work for Microsoft and therefor use Windows).

-### Compiling OnPurpose
+### Compiling On Purpose

 Compiling On Purpose requires the Rust toolchain and it requires installing various things as well so the Surreal DB dependencies can compile.
 These other things are things like LLVM and some GNU tools.
 And this is required because I use Surreal DB as an embedded database (aka "SQLLite") to save data to disk.

 - [Install Rust from here](https://rustup.rs)
 - [Instructions for how to install the SurrealDB dependencies are here](https://github.com/surrealdb/surrealdb/blob/main/doc/BUILDING.md)

-### Using OnPurpose with Windows Terminal
+### Using On Purpose with Windows Terminal

 In order for the Emoji and Unicode char to display properly you need to enable the new "Atlas" rendering engine.
 Go to Settings -> Rendering -> Engine and turn on `Use the new Text Render ("AtlasEngine")`